inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Group related form elements (e.g. radio and checkbox) inside a fieldset and describe the group with a legend.

-    - Required form elements or form elements that require a specific format, value, or length should provide this information within the element's label.
+    - Required form elements or form elements that require a specific format, value, or length should provide this information within the element’s label.

-    - Any 'help text' that is not part of a label, should be linked to input by adding the id of the help text element in input's `aria-describedby=""` attribute.
+    - Any 'help text' that is not part of a label, should be linked by adding the id of the help text element as the `aria-describedby=""` attribute on the input.

-    - If we use an asterisk to denote ‘required’ we should have a sentence that explains this e.g. Form fields marked with a red asterisk are required.
+    - If there is an asterisk used to denote ‘required’ inputs, there should be a sentence that explains this e.g. Form fields marked with a red asterisk are required.

     - All error / validation messages on the form should be listed above the form with anchor links to the fields producing the errors below.